SWC-OSG-Workshop/general/README.md

 ##New Repo for a New Workshop##

-As soon as the workshop date is finalized, create a repo by the name "YYYY-MM-DD", where YYYY is the year, MM is the month and DD is the date of the workshop.
-The generated repository needs to have the course material and web content for a workshop.
-Since we have all the materials under the general repo, we copy the course material and web content from the general repo.
-In your local Desktop or Laptop, type the followings
+As soon as the workshop date is finalized, create a repo by the name `YYYY-MM-DD`, where `YYYY` is the year, `MM` is the month and `DD` is the date of the workshop.
+The new repo  - `YYYY-MM-DD` should have the materials for the workshop.
+The required materials already exist in `general` repo.
+Therefore we copy the course material and web content from the `general` repo.
+This can done in your local Desktop or Laptop, type the followings

 ~~~
  git clone https://github.com/SWC-OSG-Workshop/YYYY-MM-DD.git
  cd YYYY-MM-DD